chaoliu92/test-repo/README.md

-This is Line A in master.
+This is Line B in feature.